nicolemccabechu/Bubble-Tea-Shop-Website/README.md

 ## Task
 You are tasked with designing a food business website.
 This can be for a brick-and-mortar business (i.e. a sit-down location), for a catering organisation, a take- away business, or some combination of the above.
 The design of this website should include promotional aspects (designed to attract new customers/members) and functional elements (designed for habitual use).
 You may design your website principally as a promotional or functional website.
+I received an A+ grade.

 ## Pages